-- Evaluate the market and identify who is the best fit for our products.
+- Evaluate the market and identify ideal customers.
 Who is most likely to buy?

 - Develop messaging that will resonate with the target audience.